NecoJac/ada-2024-project-laughtodeath666/README.md

 ## Research Questions
 1. How does video category diversity impact a YouTube channel?
 Will a more diverse video category be better, or will a more focused category be more popular?
 2. What is the optimal video duration for a YouTube video?
 How does video duration correlate with key engagement metrics?
-Does the optimal duration vary across different video categories?
+Does the optimal duration vary across *different video categories*?
 3. How do external factors affect video popularity trends?
 Will the rise of short video platforms have an impact on the duration of videos on Youtube?

 ## Methodology